-

 2014

-Acquisition of Tyson’s poultry operations in Brazil and in Mexico
+Expansion of the poultry operations in Brazil and Mexico

 2015